Progressive Degree

 MS AEE Requirements for PDP Students

 Progressive Degree students pursuing an MS in Applied Economics and Econometrics must successfully complete at least 32 graduate-level units in addition to all undergraduate requirements.
-Details about the graduate-level requirements are below.
+Students pursing any undergraduate major within the Economics department will have 8 units waived and will only need to complete 24 graduate-level units of ECON 500-level coursework.

 • ECON 500: Microeconomics Analysis and Policy (4.0 units)*